 Apparently, people on LinkedIn love reading long pieces of writing.
 So, a blog on LinkedIn isn’t something you can write overnight.
-It needs to be at least 2,000 words long, with a nice clear structure to it.
-Long articles are better because they always get more shares, comments and likes.
+No need to write thousands of words.
+Keep it to 300-500 words and make sure your thoughts have a nice clear structure.
+Long articles also have advantages.
+They frequently get more shares, comments and likes.
 In addition to that, they are great for search engine optimization since long texts always rank better.
-That said, you'll notice that this article doesn't make the 2,000 word-mark.
-I'd still argue that it has interesting information and it's better than not writing/publishing at all.
+That said, even this article doesn't need to have 2,000 words.
+That's because it has interesting information and it's better than not writing/publishing at all.
 Sort of like with sports: just because you don't have the time to run a 10k every day, doesn't mean that sitting on the couch is OK.
 How about running 2k instead?
 Right?!

 2. ...But keep your headlines short.

 As far as headlines are concerned, the rule is the opposite.
 Keep it short and catchy, and keep it simple – LinkedIn readers don’t like long-winded headlines.
 Ideally, they should be somewhere from 40 – 49 characters long.

 3. Bring something of unique value to your readers

 LinkedIn readers expect to get some value from your blog.
 There’s no point in writing a blog about something that is already available all over the Internet.
 So, a word to the wise – write about something you are really familiar with, and write about it in great detail.
 After all, you want to position yourself as an expert in your line of business, so better write like one.

 4. Maintain a neutral tone

 Sometimes you’re so passionate about your subject matter and you want to express yourself in your writing.
 On LinkedIn, however, this will mostly not be appreciated.
 Turns out that LinkedIn readers prefer a neutral unbiased approach to writing, where you objectively lay out and logically analyze the data, or whatever you are writing about.